Bloated ClickUp slowing everyone down? Leaner PM alternatives

 Pros

-- +More stable and polished interface than ClickUp with fewer performance issues
+- +More stable and polished interface than ClickUp with significantly fewer performance issues

-- +Consistent UI experience without the frequent changes that characterise ClickUp
+- +Consistent UI experience without the frequent unexpected changes that characterise ClickUp

 Cons

-- -Lacks built-in features ClickUp offers: docs, whiteboards, time tracking
+- -Lacks built-in features ClickUp offers: documents, whiteboards, time tracking and chat functionality

 Monday.com